-Search on for man who killed 2 officers in Southern California
+Suspect in killing of 2 officers arrested

 Story highlights

-- One of the deceased officers was a new mother
+- One of the deceased officers joined the department last year

-- The second one was a 35-year veteran working overtime
+- The second one was a 35-year veteran

-Two police officers -- one just back from maternity leave and another headed for retirement -- were fatally shot as they responded to a family disturbance call in Palm Springs, California.
+(CNN)A suspect in the killing of two police officers was arrested early Sunday -- more than 12 hours after the fatal shooting during a domestic disturbance call in Palm Springs, California.

-The Saturday afternoon shooting led authorities on a lengthy search for the gunman.
-A manhunt was still going on early Sunday, more than 10 hours later.
+Police identified the fallen officers as Jose Gilbert Vega, a 35-year veteran due to retire this year, and Lesley Zerebny, who joined the department recently and just got back from maternity leave.

-Police identified the fallen officers as Jose Gilbert Vega, a 35-year veteran of the department, and Lesley Zerebny, who joined the department last year and is the mother of an infant.
+A third officer was wounded, but was alert and providing information to investigators, authorities said.

-A third officer was wounded, but authorities declined to provide further details.
-The police chief said the officer was alert and providing information to investigators.
+The Saturday afternoon shooting led authorities on a manhunt that extended into early Sunday.
+Police did not provide additional details on the suspect, but said they'd have more information Sunday afternoon.

 Mother's call

-The incident started after officers responded to a 911 call at a house in Palm Springs, a town about 100 miles east of Los Angeles.
+The incident started after officers responded to a 911 call at a house in Palm Springs, a resort town about 100 miles east of Los Angeles.

 A woman made the call around midday local time and said her adult son had caused a disturbance, Palm Springs Police Chief Bryan Reyes said.